Wetshirt/discord-monitor-websocket/README.md

 # discord-monitor-websocket
+subscribe specify events in discord

-Reset nickname when someone changed by detect the event from listen websocket.
+- nickname changed by others will reset
+- store image to google drive which contain human

 # Init
 `yarn install`